jokay03J-V2/w3c-validator/docs/cli/commands/checkUrl.md

 :::note

-w3c-validator use [Puppeteer](https://pptr.dev/) to evaluate Javascript and return html file.
+w3c-validator use [Puppeteer](https://pptr.dev/) under the hood to evaluate Javascript and return html file.

 :::